BU-Spark/bu-spark/documentation/code-quests/git.md

   of our projects.
 Having frequent “saves” allows us the freedom to make mistakes and try new approaches without worrying about losing progress.
-Plus, it helps collaborators understand the changes made to the program (note: you may be asked to identify yourself using the git config --global user.email "&lt;email&gt;" command.
+Plus, it helps collaborators understand the changes made to the program (note: you may be asked to identify yourself using the ``git config --global user.email "[email]"`` command.
 Once you tell it your email, you can try to run ``git commit -m`` again and it should work!).